Children of Bodom

-Children of Bodom is a Finnish melodic death metal band from Espoo.
+Children of Bodom are a Finnish melodic death metal band from Espoo, Uusimaa.
 Formed in 1993 as Inearthed, the final line-up of the group upon their split in 2019 consisted of frontman Alexi Laiho, drummer Jaska Raatikainen, bassist Henkka Seppälä, keyboardist Janne Wirman and guitarist Daniel Freyberg.
-The band released ten studio albums, three live albums, two EPs, two compilation albums and one DVD.
+The band released ten studio albums, three live albums, two EPs, two compilation albums, and one DVD.

-The band's third studio album, Follow the Reaper (2000), was their first album to receive a gold certification in Finland, and subsequent studio albums acquired the same status.
-Their next four albums each debuted at number one on the Finnish album charts, and have also seen chart positions on the United States Billboard 200.
+The band's third studio album, Follow the Reaper (2000), was their first to receive a gold certification in Finland.
+Subsequent studio albums acquired the same status.
+Their next four albums each debuted at number one on the Finnish album charts, and have charted on the United States Billboard 200.
 They are one of Finland's best selling artists of all time with more than 250,000 records sold there alone.

-In 2019, Children of Bodom held their last concert in Helsinki named A Chapter Called Children of Bodom, before disbanding the band.
+In 2019, Children of Bodom held their last concert in Helsinki, named A Chapter Called Children of Bodom, before disbanding.
 Laiho and Freyberg carried on as Bodom After Midnight in 2020.
-Laiho, who was one of the founding members of Children of Bodom as well as the main songwriter, died in December of that year.
+Founding member and main songwriter Laiho died in December of that year.

-In October 2025, the surviving members of Children of Bodom announced that the band will reunite to perform two tribute shows for Laiho in February 2026, with Samy Elbanna filling in for him on vocals and guitar.
+In October 2025, the surviving members of Children of Bodom announced that the band would reunite to perform two tribute shows for Laiho in February 2026, with Samy Elbanna filling in for him on vocals and guitar.
+The band announced a permanent reunion on 10 March 2026, including plans to celebrate the 30th anniversary of their debut album, Something Wild in 2027.

 History

 Formation and early years (1993–1996)

-Children of Bodom was formed in 1993 by guitarist Alexi "Wildchild" Laiho and drummer Jaska Raatikainen under the name of Inearthed.
-They had known each other since early childhood and had shared an interest in heavy metal, especially death metal groups, such as Dissection, Entombed, Cannibal Corpse, Autopsy, and Obituary and classic metal groups such as Iron Maiden, Judas Priest, Black Sabbath, Metallica, Dio, and Ozzy Osbourne.
+Guitarist Alexi "Wildchild" Laiho and drummer Jaska Raatikainen formed Children of Bodom in 1993 as Inearthed.
+They had known each other since childhood and shared an interest in heavy metal, especially death metal.
 Bassist Samuli Miettinen completed the initial line-up of the band.
 Inearthed recorded its first demo, Implosion of Heaven, during August of the same year.